KSPC: Operation

+Noted artists

 In late 1962 and early 1963 Frank Zappa hosted The Uncle Frankie Show which ran Saturday nights from 11 pm–1 am.
 Zappa was a Pomona College student for short time, studying under ASCAP composer Karl Kohn.
 The program was usually pre-recorded by Zappa at his Rancho Cucamonga, California recording facility, Studio Z. A few highlights from these tapes have appeared on authorized Zappa archival releases.
 Zappa later appeared on the station as a guest on various KSPC programs in the late 1960s.

 On November 5, 1979, The Ramones played a concert at Garrison Theater at The Claremont Colleges as part of KSPC's new wave/punk concert series that year and provided an in-studio interview with on-air personality Huge Bonair.

 The Dust Brothers met at KSPC in 1985.